 The Coach's Webinar Marketing Playbook

 It’s not hard to get started.
 Just do your personal brand awareness building, however you normally do it — but factor webinars in.

-- Share your videos, your stories, your blog posts.
-But add free webinars to your content arsenal.
-They can be live or automated, but either way they have to do one thing: give attendees a little “win” related to their pain points.
+Either way, your lead-generating webinars have to do one thing: give attendees a little “win” related to those pain points.

-- Create sales webinars where you actually promote your products.
+- Create sales webinars where you actually promote your services.
 These webinars still need to address a pain point, but the “win” you’re offering as a solution is — you guessed it — your course, group coaching, or other offering.
-Be aware that statistically, live webinars will convert way better than automated, but obviously automated webinars have other advantages.
+Be aware that statistically, live webinars will convert way better than automated.

 - Follow up with email campaigns for registrants (who didn’t actually show up to the webinar) and attendees.